 Many of these individuals are eligible to receive compensation from the Victim Compensation Fund (VCF), but they aren't sure if they qualify or how much compensation they will be eligible to receive.
 Unfortunately, the answer is not simple.
 Every VCF claimant’s recovery will be different based on the extent of their losses.

-Receive Help by World Trade Center Victim Compensation Fund Attorneys
+Get help by World Trade Center Victim Compensation Fund attorneys

 In legal terms, non-economic losses are what is called “pain and suffering.”
 There are two types of non-economic loss awards recognized by the VCF: Non-economic loss for death and non-economic loss for injury.
 A 9/11 VCF attorney can help injured persons, or in the case of death, the family members, determine their eligibility to apply for a claim.